OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-02.md

 ## 2 Chronicles 2:9

 > to prepare timber in abundance for me,
-> for the house which I am about to build will be great and wonderful.
+> for the house I plan to build will be grand and marvellous.

 ---

 ## 2 Chronicles 2:10

-> Now behold, I will give your servants, the woodsmen who cut the timber,
+> Behold, I will provide your servants, the woodsmen who cut the timber,

 > twenty thousand kors of crushed wheat,
 > twenty thousand kors of barley,